Reon-02/PCB-Design-with-KiCad-Udemy/02_Breadboard_Power_Supply/README.md

 - Gerber generation and verification

 ---
 ## Working Principle

 The board accepts a 12 V DC input through the barrel jack.
-The input power is distributed to the two voltage regulation sections to generate regulated 5 V and 3.3 V outputs.
+The input power is distributed to two voltage regulation sections to generate regulated 5 V and 3.3 V outputs.

 ### 12 V to 5 V Regulation